grt192/Formatter-Config-Docs/configuringJavaFormatter.md

 }
 ```

-Append this to the end of the file
+Append this to the end of the file:

 ```
 // Auto-format code on build using Eclipse formatter